-The selected awardees will be expected to attend one annual PI meeting [and participate in coordination activities with other projects].
+The selected awardees may be asked to attend one periodic PI meeting and participate in coordination activities with other ASCR and SC projects.
 Applicants should anticipate a need for travel to effectively communicate with other researchers and request appropriate funding in their budgets.